Audio Hotspots: What is it and how can I use it?

 Color:

 Customize the color of a hotspot so you can make it stand out in your scene.
-You can choose between a white or black hotspot.
+You can choose between a white or black hotspot, or open the paint menu to choose any color.
 Ensure important design details are not missed by making sure your hotspot is visible in every type of environment.

 Example